Rakeshmonkee/DMA/readme.md

 Charging $200+ for a CFW is insane when you can do the same thing yourself with 1hr minimum of work

+Thanks to someone, not naming who for privacy reasons, this list is a thing

 ```
 BDE:
 - overprice